66 Models

 Camera owner Glen of the “Focus on Newfoundland” photography site wrote that the original owner claims that there have been no alterations to the camera.
 Glen has also heard murmurings from collectors that claim that only a handful of these left the factory.
 It is the case that when both the Yashica D and Yashica-Mat changed to the block letter style “Yashica” between the lenses, they changed to the radial style wheels at the same time.
 At that point, both the Yashica D and Yashica-Mat also had seven digit serial numbers commencing with “39” as does this camera.
 So in terms of the other comparable models, this camera is entirely consistent.
 The question of course is, why did Yashica revert to the older style control wheels?
 The earlier wheels were a Rollei copy - was it to emphasise the difference of this more serious camera with the consumer focused Yashica D in its variety of colours at the time?
 I have also come to realise that Japanese market Yashica Ds never changed to the black radial type, they also kept the leatherette inserts until the advent of the dull silver type (see Yashica D section below).

 “Made in Japan” appears in the accessory shoe of the first cameras up to serial number 5860xxx (still in the first month or two of production).
-It is on all eleven of the first sixteen cameras in my database where the shoe is visible.
+It is on all sixteen of the first twenty one cameras in my database where the shoe is visible.
 Later cameras don't have it.
 As far as I am aware, it is only found on 66 models on the early Yashica 635 and early coloured Yashica A where it very quickly changed to simply “Japan”.

 (Image courtesy of Richard Mean, top left screw replaced)